supermamon/scriptable-scripts/instagram-widgets/readme.md

 # Instagram Widgets

-* [ig-laates-post.js](ig-laates-post.js) - show the latest from from a user or users.
+* [ig-laates-post.js](ig-laates-post.js) - randomly show between the 12 of the most recent post from a user or users.